nishka-ayyar/html_validator/README.md

 Notice that the `href` attribute appears only in the opening tag and not in the closing tag.

 The file `tests/test_ec.py` contains test cases for HTML that includes attributes.
-If your code successfully passes all of these test cases, then you will get 1 point of extra credit on this assignment.
+If your code successfully passes all of these test cases, then you will get 1 point of extra credit on the assignment.
 You must pass all of the test cases and get the green extra credit badge in order to get this point.

 **HINT:**